 Connor Nurse

 Connor Nurse has been making meaningful connections as a specialist Risk and Finance recruiter for over seven years.
-After joining Broadgage back in 2018, he built a varied portfolio expanding across buy and sell-side firms throughout the UK.
+After joining Broadgate back in 2018, he built a varied portfolio expanding across buy and sell-side firms throughout the UK.
 After a successful three years spent developing a community-led talent network, Connor relocated to Boston to build out Broadgate's US presence on the East Coast as a committed team leader.

 Connor focuses on mid to senior and board-level appointments in Risk, Compliance, Financial Crime, and Fraud.
 Through his consultative approach to recruitment, Connor enjoys building bespoke talent solutions for a diverse portfolio of clients across the US financial services space, ranging from Tier 1 banks to Series A startups.